 Thanks for visiting the Penn State Men's Track scholarship and program info page.
-Here you will get specifics on the college and information on their Men's Track program like who to contact about recruitment, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.
+Here you'll get information about the school and information on their Men's Track program like who to contact about recruiting, names of past alumni, what scholarship opportunities are presented and ways to start the recruiting process.

 Penn State Men's track Program Coaching & Recruiting Staff

-If you are looking to get recruited it's important to understand who to talk to - and NCSA has the details you'll need.
+If you are trying to get recruited it's important to understand who to build a relationship with - and NCSA has got the info you'll need.
 The Assistant Coach (Throws) of the Penn State Men's Track program is Patrick Ebel.
-Additional essential staff include:
+Other key staff include:

 - Asst.
 Coach (Sprints, Hurdles, Relays) Randy Bungard